nolanlawson/promise-worker/README.md

 ### Error handling

-Any thrown errors or asynchronous rejections from the worker will br propagated to the main thread as a rejected Promise.
+Any thrown errors or asynchronous rejections from the worker will be propagated to the main thread as a rejected Promise.
 For instance:

 ```js
 // worker.js